ngocnhiem/PVZF-Translation/README.md

 >
 > For PC: You can safely uninstall your previous installations, your progress will carry over.

-> Use an Ad Blocker when accessing GoFile and other mirrors that are **not** MEGA or Google Drive.

-> The English Lite version is the same as the Multi-language version, just with the custom music and textures, and all localization files for other languages removed for optimization reasons.

  PvZ Fusion Version  |  Platform  |  Download Links
 ------ | ------ | ------
 **\_Redist (Install these if you have problem launching the game)** | PC | [MEGA](https://mega.nz/file/gzU2QTIY#R71lWGYvXCxG4WBtzLyCRkkHV-WGqKB84rXXR4ikOSg)